• Skip to primary navigation

 Teaching Kids About Money with Spend, Save, Give Jars

-Published: Feb 4, 2015 · Modified: Oct 26, 2022 by Vicky · This post contains affiliate links.
+Modified: Oct 26, 2022 · Published: Feb 4, 2015 by Vicky · This post may contain affiliate links · Leave a Comment

 Teaching Kids About Money with Spend, Save, Give Jars - A simple and fun way to help kids learn to manage money

-Dave Ramsey outlines the details of money lessons for kids in his Financial Peace Junior program, which we own.
-The program comes with zipped spend, save, give pouches where kids can put their money, but since I have three kids I needed more than the one set that came with the program.
 I decided to make my own banks using mason jars.
 You can really use any kind of container to make these banks, but I love mason jars because they are see through and can be easily opened to remove the money.
 They are made of glass, so you need to be careful with the age child you give these to.

 You will need: